 Frequently Asked Questions about FAB and its Funding Criteria:

-FAB will enter into a contract with your organization to provide funds, up to the awarded amount, for specific items in your proposal.
-Funds will be distributed after the event is complete.
+FAB enters into a contract with your organization to provide funds, up to the awarded amount, for the art program presented in your grant application.
+Funds will be distributed after the event is complete, on a reimbursement basis.
 Detailed instructions on how to receive grant funds will be provided in the grant contract packets.

 Generally, no, you may not because our members have approved a specific program.
 FAB is not obligated to distribute funds for a program that deviates from the grant proposal.
 However, some changes may be accepted.
 Any deviation from the approved project requires the prior written consent of the FAB Grants Manager (fabgrantsmanager@gmail.com).